 These are the six qualities that are the foundation of your sales success.

-So let’s dig a bit deeper into each of them.
+Let’s dig a bit deeper into each of the six qualities and why every successful salesperson needs to have them.

 We’ve all heard it on multiple occasions: sales are a two-way street.
 Your clients need to trust you.
 But maintaining trust is no less important than building it.